hlamotte/decision-tree/README.md

 Assume training data features contain at least one instance of every class that can exist and that classes are indexed from zero.

-The last row will be assumed to be the predictions.
+The last row will be assumed to be the outcomes/target variable.

 ### Outputs
 Prints the predicted classes of the test set to the terminal.